RafaelCenzano/RafaelCenzano/README.md

 ##  I’m currently working on:
 - :mortar_board: [RPI Computer Science](https://science.rpi.edu/computer-science), Working on a Bachelor of Science in Computer Science at Rensselaer Polytechnic Institute.
-- Incoming Software Engineer Intern at MongoDB
+- Software Engineer Intern at MongoDB learning Go and React to improve services for customers using the Atlas Developer Service.
+My primary objective will be to create Go micro-service to handle backend X509 certificates for a more secure system.

 ### Projects
-- :microscope: [LabConnect](https://github.com/LabConnect-RCOS), a Rensselaer Center for Open Source project that I've been leading the Fall 2023 semester aimed at creating a website that connects undergraduate students to research positions on campus.
+- :microscope: [LabConnect](https://github.com/LabConnect-RCOS), a Rensselaer Center for Open Source project that I've been leading since the Fall 2023 semester aimed at creating a website that connects undergraduate students to research positions on campus.
-- :pencil: [Alpha Phi Omega, Epsilon Zeta Chapter Website](https://github.com/alpha-phi-omega-ez/apoez.org-flask), a brand new website built on Flask, Jinja, HTML, CSS, and JS.
+- :pencil: [Alpha Phi Omega, Epsilon Zeta Chapter Website](https://github.com/alpha-phi-omega-ez/apoez.org-flask), a brand new website built on Flask and React.
 The website has information on our chapter but also manages our lost and found records, backtest records, and loaner tech availability.
 - :hammer: [JYL Toolbox](https://github.com/RafaelCenzano/JYL-site), a site developed with a **Flask** backend to help connect student leaders together and to give adult leaders a simple one-stop website to post content, like upcoming meetings and events.
-- :star: [RafaelCenzano.com](https://github.com/RafaelCenzano/rafaelcenzano.com), a simple **HTML**, **CSS**, **JS** site to display my work
+- :star: [RafaelCenzano.com](https://github.com/RafaelCenzano/rafaelcenzano.com), a simple **HTML**, **CSS**, **JS** site to display my work.

 ### Organizations
 - :bust_in_silhouette: [Alpha Phi Omega](https://www.apoez.org/), Active Brother.
-During my time in Alpha Phi Omega, I've done 950+ service hours and have led multiple small and large-scale events.
-As President, I work with all chapter officers to lead their respective programs and host successful events for all of our members.
-As a National Student Advisor, I work with students from every Region to advise the National President, Vice President, and Executive Director on the actions and direction of the national office.
+During my time in Alpha Phi Omega, I've completed 950+ service hours and have led multiple small and large-scale events.
+As President, I worked with all chapter officers to lead their respective programs and host successful events for all of our members.
+As a National Student Advisor, I worked with students from every Region to advise the National President, Vice President, and Executive Director on the actions and direction of the national office.
 - :bust_in_silhouette: [Food Recovery Network](https://www.foodrecoverynetwork.org/), President, helping donate excess food from on-campus dining to local food shelters.

 ### Awards and Honors